 Mr. Wanta has taught and lectured at a number of schools, including Columbia University, the Rhode Island School of Design, and Rensselaer Polytechnic Institute.

-Steve lives in SoHo in New York City with his wife and their two daughters.
+Steve lives in SoHo in New York City with his wife and they have dinner together with their two daughters and their partners once a week (more or less).